twentysixhugs/twentysixhugs/README.md

 ### What?
 Who am I?
 - 👋 I’m Iaan Lamanosau.
 I'm passionate about web development and building new things.
-Currently studying full-time.
 - 🧠 I enjoy self-control and self-development, they are literally the philosophy of my life.
 - 📫 Contact me: iaan.lamanosau@gmail.com